 The major in political science encompasses courses taken for foundational knowledge, breadth, and specialization.
-Majors must complete a minimum of 44 credits, or the equivalent of 10 courses plus a 4-credit senior capstone.

-Learning outcomes for this program may be found at: www.redlands.edu/PoliticalScienceLearningOutcomes
+Majors must complete a minimum of 44 credits or the equivalent of 10 courses plus a 4-credit senior capstone.
+Learning outcomes for this program may be found at: www.redlands.edu/BA-POLI/ learning-outcomes.